 "We have reasons to believe we're going to get these features in the law," Dr. Kase said, "and one of the reasons is that the Guild helped us identify and hire a lobbyist with a marvelous labor background and track record."

-In Nebraska, OPEIU helped rectify a discriminatory payment inequity that Blue (Continued on page 6)
+In Nebraska, OPEIU helped rectify a discriminatory payment inequity that Blue Cross/Blue Shield was observing.

+(Continued on page 6)

 Podiatrist's Guild

 (Continued from page 5)